Great Depression Pictures

-Children of agricultural day laborers camped by the roadside near Spiro, Oklahoma.
+The photo shows children of agricultural day laborers camped by the roadside near Spiro, Okla.
 There were no beds and no protection from the profusion of flies.
-Russell Lee, June 1939
+It was taken by Russell Lee in June 1939

 "For breakfast they would have cornmeal mush.
 For dinner, vegetables.
 For supper, cornbread.
 And they had milk at every meal.
-They worked hard and ate light, but they survived."
-A true story from a reader.
+They worked hard and ate light, but they survived," a reader says.

 Stock Market Crash of 1929

-The floor of the New York Stock Exchange right after the stock market crash of 1929.
+The photo shows the floor of the New York Stock Exchange right after the stock market crash of 1929.
 It was a scene of total panic as stockbrokers lost all.

 The New Deal Programs Employed Many

-Part of a fashion parade at the largest WPA sewing shop in NY where 3,000 women produce clothing and linens to be distributed among the unemployed, New York, New York, circa 1935.
-They work a six day, thirty hour week on two floors of the old Siegel Cooper Building.
+The photo shows part of a fashion parade at the largest WPA sewing shop in New York where 3,000 women produce clothing and linens to be distributed among the unemployed sometime in 1935.
+They work a six-day, thirty-hour week on two floors of the old Siegel Cooper Building.

 During the Great Depression, people lost their homes and lived in tents.
-Could that happen in the U.S. again?
+Could that happen in the United States again?
 Probably not.
 Congress has demonstrated it would spend whatever is necessary, regardless of the damage to the debt.